SenorSamuel/nimble-commander/README.md

 # Nimble Commander - Open Source
 Nimble Commander is a dual-pane file manager for macOS, which was developed with an emphasis on performance, keyboard navigation and flexibility.
+Project's website: http://magnumbytes.com.
 This repository contains per-version snapshots of the project's source code.

 # How to Build